trappar/AliceGenerator/doc/usage.md

 ## Basic Usage

-There are two primary methods you can use in the `FixtureGenerator`, these are:
+There are two primary methods you can use in the `FixtureGenerator`.
+These are:

    * `string generateYaml ( object|array<object> $objects [, FixtureGenerationContext $context ] )` - Returns a string of formatted YAML Alice fixtures
    * `array generateArray ( object|array<object> $objects [, FixtureGenerationContext $context ] )` - Returns an array of Alice fixtures